Migrate to Rackspace from another hosting provider

 This article provides instructions for developers who are migrating their infrastructure from another hosting provider or virtual machine to the Rackspace Cloud.
 These instructions are not specific to any particular hosting provider.
 If you require further assistance, you can use Rackspace Migration Services.

 - A Rackspace Cloud services account

 - Access to your account with your current hosting provider

-Based on the size and configuration of your existing cloud instance, select an equivalent size and configuration for the Rackspace Cloud Servers instance that you will provision.
-Consider any resources that you want to migrate from your current hosting provider, including application and database resources.
+Based on the size and configuration of your existing cloud instance, select an equivalent size and configuration for the Rackspace Cloud Servers instance.
+Consider any resources, such as application and database resources, that you want to migrate from your current hosting provider.

 For an overview of the Rackspace Cloud products, see the Rackspace Core Infrastructure Guide.